Take the Challenge of Flying Instrument Landing System Approaches!

 Take the Challenge of flying Instrument Landing System Approaches!

-Instrument Landing System Display
+Understanding the Instrument Landing System Display.

 The next diagram shows an ILS instrument and the indicating needles being high and to the left of center.
 The small circles forming the cross are the aircraft and the needles show the vertical and horizontal center of the ILS beam we wish to fly down.